-Powerful Typhoon Slams Japan With Violent Winds, Heavy Rain
+Powerful typhoon slams Japan with violent winds, heavy rain

 Typhoon Haishen has weakened somewhat as it neared Japan’s mainland, and shifted further west out to sea, but it remained a “large” and “extremely strong” storm.

-After lashing a string of exposed, remote southern islands, it neared Japan’s Kyushu region on Sunday evening, with authorities issues evacuation advisories for more than seven million residents.
+After lashing a string of exposed, remote southern islands, it neared Japan’s Kyushu region on Sunday evening, with authorities issuing evacuation advisories for more than seven million residents.

-The weather agency urged peoples to exercise “most serious caution” for possible record rain, violent winds, high waves and surging tides.
+The weather agency urged people to exercise “most serious caution” for possible record rain, violent winds, high waves and surging tides.

 “Record-level rainfall is expected.
 It may cause landslides or it could cause even large rivers to flood,” said Yoshihisa Nakamoto, director of the forecast division at the Japan Meteorological Agency, during a televised briefing.